Daily Juice 048 – Money Moves in your 20s

 Step #4: What is your bottom line?
 Subtract total fixed and variable expenses from your income.
 Do you have money left over?
 Evaluate where you stand.
 Knowing where you stand is a first BIG step in making budgeting to be your friend.
 Do you spend more then you make?
-Or your you live beneath your means?
+Or are you living beneath your means?

 These are very simple steps, but you know, it actually works!
-The goals here is teach you to be aware.
-It’s like anything else in life, if you don’t measure the results, who can you know what to improve?
+The goals here is teaching you to be aware.
+It’s like anything else in life if you don’t measure the results, who can you know what to improve?